OleHolmNielsen/Slurm_tools/InfiniBand/README.md

 and `NetworkManager` cannot be configured to wait for InfiniBand, but will claim that the network is online as soon as one interface is ready (typically Ethernet).

+This issue has been observed on servers running RHEL 8 (and clones), whereas CentOS 7 seems to start InfiniBand faster and avoid the issue.

 If you have configured `Node Health Check` (NHC) to check the InfiniBand ports, the NHC check is going to fail until the InfiniBand ports are up.
 Please note that `slurmd` will call NHC at startup, if `HealthCheckProgram` has been configured in `slurm.conf`.